yvesli/Focus/README.md

 ## General info
-This is a self-motivating app that can help restrain usage of your smartphone.
+This is a self-motivating app that can help you set up a timer for a task, organize daily task.

 ## Technologies